-This guide was last updated for version 10.5, and all features are subject to change without notice.
-If you are unsure how any of the processes described in this guide may affect your information, consider making backups of both your library data as well as your files themselves before proceeding.
+This guide was last updated for version 11.0, and all features are subject to change without notice.
+If you are unsure how any of the processes described in this guide may affect your information, consider backing up your data before proceeding.

 Please remember that many musicians rely on the legitimate sale of their sheet music as an essential part of their income.
-Although forScore provides the mechanism for downloading PDF files directly from the web, it is solely your responsibility to ensure that doing so does not infringe upon any current laws or restrictions under which you are subject.
+Although forScore provides the mechanism for importing PDF files from the numerous sources, it is solely your responsibility to ensure that doing so does not infringe upon any current laws or restrictions under which you are subject.